CSbyGB/pentips/digital-skills/git-tips.md

 ### More permanent solution

-Make a grep about the user mentioned by the error message `grep -iar gold_username`
+Make a grep about the user mentioned by the error message `grep -iar old_username`
 It takes a while but should give you the config file where the user is mentionned. mine was `.config/gh/hosts.yml`